 1989 – 1996

-At that time, the color scheme of the Miami Dolphins logo was renewed, and it became more saturated.
+At that time, the Miami Dolphins logo’s color scheme was renewed, and it became more saturated.
 The helmet lines were widened.
 The dolphin body became longer and narrower, and the flukes, vice versa, became longer and more powerful.
 It allowed balancing that image visually.
 White specks on the dolphin’s side; the form and size of sunrays were left as before.

 1997 – 2012